magento/merchdocs/src/shipping/shipping-in-store-delivery.md

 1. Click **Save Config**.

-For more information about how to configure email notifications for In-Store Delivery, see [Sales Emails]({% link configuration/sales/sales-emails.md %}).
+For more information about how to configure a source as a pickup location, see [Adding a New Source]({% link catalog/inventory-sources-add.md %}).